manuel-valles/graphql-guide/README.md

   - Input types can only have scalar values.
 So it cannot have a custom (object) type.
 Example `data` input with type `CreatePostInput`:

     ![input-type-example](./graphql-basics/resources/input-type-example.png)

+  - When you delete some data you need to delete also the existing related data.
+For example, if you delete a user, you also have to delete the posts and comments created by that user.